RedFiveCode/WirelessTagSharp/README.md

 ## Further work
 * Add further APIs.
 See <TBA> for instructions.
 * Test with further tag type beyond types: 12 (Temperature) and 13 (Temperature and Humidity).
-* Port to .net core?
-* Rich client application in WPF or Windows Forms?
+* Further views in the WPF app

 ## Warranty
 The author(s) accept no liability or responsibility for any data loss or corruption or damage to sensor tags caused by the use of this application or libraries.